New Jersey IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in New Jersey?

 New Jersey IOLTA trust accounts are governed by New Jersey Rules of Professional Conduct Rule 1.15; NJ Court Rules R. 1:21-6.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New Jersey IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the New Jersey IOLTA program.

 How often must New Jersey attorneys reconcile their IOLTA accounts?